Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 }
 ```

-15. publicIPAddresses assigned to a Virtual Machine Instance should only be used when these are required for application purposes, for connectivity to the resources for debug, management or administrative purposes either inboundNatRules, virtualNetworkGateways or a jumpbox should be used.
+15. publicIPAddresses assigned to a Virtual Machine instance should only be used when these are required for application purposes, for connectivity to the resources for debug, management or administrative purposes either inboundNatRules, virtualNetworkGateways or a jumpbox should be used.

 ## Single template or nested templates

 It is obvious to create a single deployment template for deploying a single resource.
 Nested templates are common for more advanced scenarios.
-The following section is by no means a hard requirement, but more of a guidance to help to decide between a single template or a decomposed nested template design.
+The following section is by no means a hard requirement, but more of a guidance to help you decide between a single template or a decomposed nested template design.

 * Create a single template for a single tier application
 * Create a nested templates deployment for a multitier application